OllieJones/index-wp-users-for-speed/readme.txt

 Standard WordPress puts a `wp_capabilities` row in the `wp_usermeta` table for each user.
 Its `meta_value` contains a small data structure.
 For example, an author has this data structure.

-`array("author")`
+`array("author" => true)`

+WordPress [serializes](https://www.php.net/manual/en/function.serialize.php) it to store it in the database table.
+Serialized, it is this text string. `a:1:{s:6:"author";b:1;}`

-In order to find all the authors WordPress must issue a database query containing a filter like this one, that starts and ends with the SQL wildcard character `%`.
+Therefore, to find all the authors registered on your site WordPress must issue a database query containing a filter like this one.
+It starts and ends with the SQL wildcard character `%`.

 `meta_key = 'wp_capabilities' AND meta_value LIKE '%"author"%'`

-Filters like that are notoriously slow: they cannot exploit any database keys, and so MySQL or MariaDB must examine that `wp_usermeta` row for every user in your site.
+Database queries like that are notoriously slow: they cannot exploit any database keys, and so MySQL or MariaDB must examine that particular `wp_usermeta` row for every user in your site, scanning the table examining each user's capabilities.
+For small numbers of users, that's not a problem.
+But for tens of thousands of users, it is slow.

-This plugin adds rows to `wp_usermeta` describing each user in a way that's easier to search.
-To find authors, the plugin uses this much faster filter instead.
+This plugin solves the problem by adding rows to `wp_usermeta` describing each user in a way that's easier to search.
+To find authors, the plugin uses this much faster database filter instead.

 `meta_key = 'wp_index_wp_users_for_speed_role_author'`